Also known as: Premature closure of sutures, Synostosis, Plagiocephaly, Scaphocephaly, Fontanelle - craniosynostosis or Soft spot - craniosynostosis

 - Improve the appearance of the child's head

-However, most cases of craniosynostosis occur in a family with no history of the condition, and children with craniosynostosis are otherwise healthy and have normal intelligence.
+However, most children with craniosynostosis are otherwise healthy and have normal intelligence.

 Craniosynostosis results in head deformity that can be severe and permanent if it is not corrected.
 Increased intracranial pressure, seizures, and developmental delay can occur.